ECE264AdvancedCProgramming/2018SummerProblems/HW06/Readme.md

 # Functions you need to complete
-In this exercise, you have to complete six functions - `CreateBinaryFromTree`, `WritePreOrderBinary`,`CleanTree`, `UnSig2Bin` in `tree.c`; and `main()` in `pe06.c`.
+In this exercise, you have to complete the following functions - `CreateTreeNode`, `CreateBST`,`CreateArrayOfElements`, `saveBST`, `cleanup` and `main()` in `pe06.c`.
 **Do not hardcode the name of the files in your code**
-1. `CreateBinaryFromTree` -  This function creates binary representation of input tree by opening the file in binary format and calling WritePreOrderBinary func.
-The output shoud be saved in a binary file.
+1. `CreateTreeNode` -  This function allocates the memory for a particular node and initializes the data of that node to value.
-2. `WritePreOrderBinary` - takes input as TreeNode \* and creates binary of the tree as specified in the example.
-Traversing **pre-order**.
+2. `CreateBST` - Takes an array of elements and creates a binary search tree
+// from the elements of the array and returns the root of the tree
 3. `CleanTree` -  This function cleans up the memory allocated for the tree
 4. `UnSig2Bin` - This function creates binary from the unsigned char and returns binary value of as strings of the given input.
 Lenght of this string should be NUM\_BITS, as defined in `tree.h`.
 5. `main()` - In this exercise, your main function has the following the specifications.